JvanKatwijk/qt-dab/README.md

 Of course it is possible to generate an executable, the manual contains a complete script for Ubuntu type Linux versions.

-Building an executable for qt-dab: a few notes
+Building an executable for Qt-DAB: a few notes
 =================================================================

 While for Linux-x64 and Windows there are precompiled versions, there may be reasons to build an executable.
 Building an executable is not very complicated, it is described in detail in the manual.
 Since it is customary to avoid reading a manual, here are the basic steps for the build process.
+Iy is strongly advised to use qmake/make in the process, since the number of configuration options is larger and selecting configuration options is much easier.

 Step 1
 -----------------------------------------------------------------